A Two-Part Machine Learning Approach to Characterizing Network Interference in A/B Testing: Machine Learning to Specify Exposure Mapping

-Under the assumption of a properly specified $d$, we can better justify the best choice of $K$:
+Given the practical challenge in correctly specifying an exposure mapping function, obtaining an unbiased estimator of the global average treatment effect in scenarios with interference is practically unlikely.
+Consequently, we adopt a pragmatic approach, opting for estimators that are biased but are the least biased among the available options.

-\begin{proposition} \begin{enumerate} \item If we assume that interference is non-negative and we have a correctly defined distance metric $d$, as $K$ gets larger (within a range that maintains positivity), the expected value of $\hat{\tau}_{\text{HT}}^{d,K}$ reduces.
-Moreover, the difference between this expected value and the real effect, (or in other words, the bias of $\hat{\tau}_{\text{HT}}^{d,K}$ towards $\tau$), expands. \item If we assume that interference is non-positive and we have a correctly defined distance metric $d$, as $K$ gets larger (within a range that maintains positivity), the expected value of $\hat{\tau}_{\text{HT}}^{d,K}$ grows.
-Moreover, the difference between this expected value and the real effect, (or in other words, the bias of $\hat{\tau}_{\text{HT}}^{d,K}$ towards $\tau$), also expands. \end{enumerate} \end{proposition} \prf{ See Appendix~\ref{appendix:K}. }
+Under monotonic interference assumptions, we can also observe a monotonic trend between \( K \) and the bias in estimating global average treatment effects: \begin{proposition} \begin{enumerate} \item Under the assumption of non-negative interference and a properly specified distance metric $d$, as $K$ increases (within a range that maintains positivity), the expected value of $\hat{\tau}_{\text{HT}}^{d,K}$ decreases, and the bias of $\hat{\tau}_{\text{HT}}^{d,K}$ relative to $\tau$ (i.e., $|\hat{\tau}_{\text{HT}}^{d,K} - \tau| $) increases. \item Under the assumption of non-positive interference and a properly specified distance metric $d$, as $K$ increases (within a range that maintains positivity), the expected value of $\hat{\tau}_{\text{HT}}^{d,K}$ increases, and the bias of $\hat{\tau}_{\text{HT}}^{d,K}$ relative to $\tau$ (i.e., $|\hat{\tau}_{\text{HT}}^{d,K} - \tau| $) also increases. \end{enumerate} \end{proposition}